ionos-cloud/ionosctl/docs/commands/ipblock/create.md

 ## Description

-Use this command to create/reserve an IpBlock in a specified location.
-The name, size options can be provided.
+Use this command to create/reserve an IpBlock in a specified location that can be used by resources within any Virtual Data Centers provisioned in that same location.
+An IpBlock consists of one or more static IP addresses.
+The name, size of the IpBlock can be set.

 You can wait for the action to be executed using `--wait` option.